jungangl/London-Housing-Price/README.md

 - Manipulating DataFrames with pandas
 - Merging DataFrames with pandas

+## Tools, Techniques, and Concepts
-Of the tools, techniques and concepts, this challenge should require the application of the following:
+This project should require the application of the following:
 - **pandas**
     - **data ingestion and inspection** (pandas Foundations, Module One)
     - **exploratory data analysis** (pandas Foundations, Module Two)